kateolmstead/javascript-sdk/README.md

 ## Custom Event Tracking

 Custom Events may be used in a number of ways.
-They can be used to track certain key gameplay events such as finishing a tutorial or receiving a high score.
+They can be used to track certain key in-app events such as finishing a tutorial or receiving a high score.
 They may also be used to track other important lifecycle events such as level up, zone unlocked, etc.  PlayRM, by default, supports up to five custom events.
 You can then use these custom events to create more targeted custom segments.

-Each time a player completes a certain event, track it with this call:
+Each time a user completes a certain event, track it with this call:

 ```javascript
 pnMilestone(milestoneId, milestoneName);